Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 "set" (setting parameters) and "action" (invoking an action).

-All "set" and "action" type requests require admin privileges (``CAP_NET_ADMIN`` in the namespace).
-Most "get" type requests are allowed for anyone but there are exceptions (where the response contains sensitive information).
-In some cases, the request as such is allowed for anyone but unprivileged users have attributes with sensitive information (e.g. wake-on-lan password) omitted.
+All "set" and "action" type requests require admin privileges (``CAP_NET_ADMIN`` in the woke namespace).
+Most "get" type requests are allowed for anyone but there are exceptions (where the woke response contains sensitive information).
+In some cases, the woke request as such is allowed for anyone but unprivileged users have attributes with sensitive information (e.g. wake-on-lan password) omitted.